-In online appendix A, we evaluate the robustness of our main results.
-First, we use several alternative approaches to show that a spatial reallocation of inventors or innovative activity is unlikely to drive our results.
-Second, we document that innovation in sectors related to the railroad itself does not account for the rise in innovation.
-Third, patents may have become necessary to protect (preexisting) inventions after a municipality was connected to the network.
-However, an increased propensity to patent is unlikely to account for our results since we find similar patenting increases in sectors where alternative forms of protection (i.e., secrecy) are more effective.
-Fourth, we show that our results are robust to using alternative functional forms and ways to account tence or capital to exploit and commercialize their inventions.
-To shed light on this issue, we categorize all transfers by the legal status of the buyer/seller in table 6.
-The OLS estimates show that given a connection to the railroad network, a transfer was more likely to occur from independent inventors to firms or between two independent patentees.39 In the 2SLS estimates, the effect is no longer statistically significant for transfers between independents or to any other combination, but becomes stronger for independent to firm transfers.
-Thus, the increase in transfers is mainly driven by independent inventors developing ideas that are subsequently sold to firms located in other areas along the network.
+An active market for innovation may enable inventors that have useful ideas to develop those even if they lack the competence or capital to exploit and commercialize their inventions.
+To shed light on this issue, we categorize all transfers by the legal status of the buyer/seller in Table 6.
+The OLS estimates show that given a connection to the railroad network, a transfer was more likely to occur from independent inventors to firms, or between two independent patentees.
+In the 2SLS estimates, the effect is no longer statistically significant for transfers between independents, nor to any other combination, but becomes stronger for independent to firm transfers.
+Thus, the increase in transfers is mainly driven by independent inventors developing ideas that are subsequently sold increase in transfers to non-connected urban or rural locations.